xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/application-templates.md

 ## Application template schema

-An application template broadly follows the existing schema for a batch job, but with modifications to reflect that it is parameterized and contains only part of a full job.
+An application template broadly follows the existing schema for a Batch job, but with modifications to reflect that it is parameterized and contains only part of a full job.

 ### New properties